-In the past, Council has relied on generic plans of management for areas such as parks and sportsgrounds, other plans of management completed for specific reserves such as the Jetty Foreshores under the now repealed Crown Lands Act 1989, as well as other formal management instruments such as Estuary Management Plans (discussed further in Section 4.13), Masterplans etc.
+In the past, Council has relied on generic plans of management for areas such as parks and sportsgrounds, other plans of management completed for specific reserves such as the Jetty Foreshores under the now repealed Crown Lands Act 1989, as well as other formal management instruments such as Estuary Management Plans, Masterplans etc.

-While some of these instruments are now obsolete, it is likely that some content (depending on current relevance) relating to Crown reserves within these documents, will be captured and incorporated into new Crown reserve PoMs.
-However, there are no existing Council management plans specifically relating to any of the nine reserves subject to this PoM.
+While many of these instruments are now obsolete, it is likely that some content (depending on current relevance) relating to Crown reserves within these documents, will be captured and incorporated into new Crown reserve PoMs.
+However, there are no existing Council management plans specifically relating to the reserve(s) subject to this PoM.
 There are many other Council policies, plans, procedures and strategies that will be relevant to one or more PoMs for Crown reserves.
-While it is not possible to list them all, some of the these include:
+While it is not possible to list them all, some of these include:

-- Coffs Harbour Coastal Zone Management Plan (March 2019)
+- Coffs Harbour Coastal Zone Management Plan

-- Sustainability Policy 2017
+- Sustainability Policy

-- Coffs Coast Tourism Strategic Plan 2020
+- Coffs Coast Tourism Strategic Plan

-- Coffs Harbour Events Strategy 2020
+- Coffs Harbour Events Strategy\

-- Coffs Harbour Heritage Strategy 2017-2020
+- Coffs Harbour Heritage Strategy

-- Coffs Harbour City Koala Plan of Management 1999
+- Coffs Harbour City Koala Plan of Management

-- Floodplain Development and Management Policy 2017
+- Floodplain Development and Management Policy

-- Coastal Hazard Zone Policy 2017
+- Coastal Vulnerability Area Zone Policy

-- Contaminated Land Policy 2017
+- Contaminated Land Policy

-- Vegetation Vandalism Policy 2017
+- Vegetation Vandalism Policy

-- Significant Tree Policy 2017
+- Significant Tree Policy

 - Guideline for the Management of Seaweed on Coffs Harbour City Council LGA Beaches

-- Coffs Coast Waste Services Strategy
+- Coffs Coast Region Waste Strategy

-- Coffs Harbour Economic Development Strategy 2017-2022
+- Coffs Harbour Economic Development Strategy

-- Creative Coffs Cultural Strategic Plan 2017-2022
+- Creative Coffs Cultural Strategic Plan\

+- Woolgoolga Town Centre Masterplan

-- Sports Facility Plan 2016
+- Coffs Harbour Sports Facility Plan\

-4. Relevant State & Commonwealth Legislation, Plans and Strategies
+4. Relevant State & Commonwealth Legislation, Plans & Strategies